US Dollar Technical Price Outlook: DXY Weekly Trade Levels

 - US Dollar technical trade level update – Weekly Chart

-- USD Fed rally reverses post-NFPs – threat for correction remains
+- USD rally vulnerable below uptrend resistance – threat for correction remains

-The US Dollar Index snapped a two-week losing streak with the DXY up nearly 0.5% heading into the weekly close.
-The dollar relinquished all of the post-FOMC gains on Friday despite a strong US non-farm payroll (NFP) release and the reversal threatens another test of the lows in the days ahead.
+The US Dollar Index snapped a two-week winning streak with the DXY slipping 1% to trade at 112.174 ahead of the New York close on Friday.
+An outside-weekly reversal casts a bearish tone for the Dollar with the index vulnerable to a pullback off uptrend resistance.
 These are the updated technical targets and invalidation levels that matter on the US Dollar Index weekly price chart.
 Review my latest Strategy Webinar for an in-depth breakdown of this DXY technical setup and more.

 Short-term Trading Strategy Webinar